microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/2_CSS_CSS3/position_practice.md

 # The Position Property

-In addition to the display property and the box model, the **position property**can also be used to move elements on a page.
+In addition to the display property and the box model, the **position property** can also be used to move elements on a page.
 Use the position property **only when you need to**.
 Otherwise, use the display property and the box model to position your elements.
-The CSS specification offers us six position values, but we'll be covering the main four: **static, relative, absolute and fixed**.
-Each property serves a specific purpose.
-Understanding that purpose is the key to mastering CSS-based layouts.
+The CSS specification offers six position values, but you will learn the main four: **static, relative, absolute, and fixed**.
+Each property serves a specific purpose; understanding that purpose is the key to mastering CSS-based layouts.

-## **Consider the following:**
+## Positioning example

 ``` html
 <div id="container">